 The view is divided into several tracks.
 The top of the display is a line of text which tells you which genome and chromosome you are currently viewing.
 It also lists the current position and provides the length of the current view.
-If the length is longer than the screen pixel, the reads are shown by a rectangle instead of the real base in the exact position shown on Fig. 3.7.
-While it is shorter, the reference genome and RNA editing site will be shown with it real base like Fig. 3.7.

-Below the text line comes the core genome annotation feature track which has a blue background, and below it is a set of data tracks which have a white/grey background.
+Below the text line comes the core genome annotation feature track which has a blue background, the sequence track which is shown with specific status and below them is a set of data tracks which have a white/grey background.

 Finally at the bottom is a status bar which can display various pieces of information, usually related to the data read position which is currently under the mouse.

-In the chromosome panel, you can single-left-click the mouse to zoom in and single-right-click to zoom out.
+In the chromosome panel, you can left-click the mouse to zoom in and right-click to zoom out.
 If you put your mouse over a read it will turn yellow as shown follow.